hiepph/hiepph.github.io/content/bookshelf/index.md

    "layout": "single"
 }

-Some learning materials that have left big impacts on me.
+Some reading materials that have left big impacts on me.

 ## Software Engineering & Computer Science